Job Change P&L Calculator

 How is unused leave compensation calculated?

-You are entitled to a payout for unused leave at your daily rate (Annual salary ÷ 12 months ÷ 22 working days).
-Confirm the exact amount with HR as company policies may vary.
+You are entitled to a payout for unused leave at your ordinary daily wage.
+The daily rate is calculated based on your company's prescribed working days, so confirm the exact amount with HR as policies vary by company.

 Does having a signing bonus change the P&L calculation?